 - After you’ve considered what might cause you to emotionally eat, you can begin to consider what might actually satisfy your hunger—emotional hunger, that is.
 Are you lonely and desiring human connection?
 Or maybe you’re excited and need somewhere to focus your energy.
 There’s a saying that applies here: “It’s about the food, but it’s not about the food.”
 Consider that.

 - Develop new non-food coping mechanisms.
 Instead of reaching for something to eat when you feel a strong emotion, try calling a friend or family member to talk, going for a walk, taking 5-10 deep breaths, or journaling what you’re feeling to help get your thoughts on paper and out of your head.
 One note here, though: if eating is strongly desired as a coping mechanism, forbidding yourself to do it is also not advised, as restriction may lead to rebound overeating, followed by more guilt and shame.
 This is where compassion is important!
 It’s okay to emotionally eat.
 You’re not a bad person for emotionally eating.

 - Ask for help.
 For many people, emotional eating is a challenge that is tough to overcome solo.
 Consulting a professional, such as a qualified dietitian or therapist, may be really helpful in identifying effective coping strategies, as well as removing any guilt or shame associated with food and eating.

 We all have emotions—pleasant and not-so-pleasant—and eating is a common way of coping with them.
-Emotionally eating doesn’t make anyone a bad person, but there are simple steps that can be taken to address if desirsed.
+Emotionally eating doesn’t make anyone a bad person, but there are simple steps that can be taken to address it, if desired.
 For more information or resources, don’t hesitate to contact Kristen: wellness [at] christensontrans [dot] com.